WebDevStu/gitswap/README.md

     gitswap [tag] --global [-g]

 Updates the global `.gitconfig` file to the supplied tag.
 The `--global`/`-g` are optional.
-If you are in a git repository directory you may wish to use this to skip updating the repo config and jump stright to update the global.
+If you are in a git repository directory you may wish to use this to skip updating the repo config and jump straight to update the global, if you are not in a repo directory gitswap will update the global config as a default.